rust-lang/book/src/ch10-03-lifetime-syntax.md

 ### Lifetime Elision

-If every reference has a lifetime, and we need to provide them for functions that use references as arguments or return values, then why did this function from the "String Slices" section of Chapter 4 compile?
+If every reference has a lifetime, and we need to provide them for functions that use references as parameters or return values, then why did this function from the "String Slices" section of Chapter 4 compile?
 We haven't annotated any lifetimes here, yet Rust happily compiles this function: